 No. You can add up to seven interfaces (10 for VMware) through the Citrix ADC VPX configuration utility with only one physical NIC on the Hypervisor.

 Can Citrix Hypervisor XenMotion or VMware VMotion or Hyper-V live migration be used to move active instances of Citrix ADC VPX?

 Citrix ADC VPX does not support XenMotion or Hyper-V live migration.
-VMotion is supported from Citrix ADC 12.1 release onwards.
+VMotion is supported from the Citrix ADC 12.1 release onwards.
 For more information, see Release Notes.

 This Preview product documentation is Citrix Confidential.